onedata/onedata-documentation/doc/advanced/rest/onezone/operations/register_provider.md

 ##### Description
 Registers a Oneprovider in Onezone service.

-Requires a a valid CSR in the bodyand returns signed certificate that will must used by the Oneprovider for authorization (SSL Peer Certificate).
+Requires a valid CSR in the bodyand returns signed certificate that will must used by the Oneprovider for authorization (SSL Peer Certificate).

 This operation has public access.